 Students entering Pre-K 4 must be (4) years of age prior to September 1st of the current year.

-All children must be potty trained to enter into our preschool program.
+All children must be potty trained to enter our preschool program.

-Found below is a listing of the areas of study with example content and essential skills.
+Found below is a listing of the areas of study for each grade level with example content and essential skills.

 - Identify self and my family as belonging to God’s family.